 Down

 When evaluating the quality of down inside a particular vest, fill power is the most commonly provided specification.
 The higher the fill number, the warmer and fluffier the down will be at a given weight.
-Most high-end down layering pieces use 850- or 800-fill down, with the Arc’teryx Cerium Vest topping our list at 850-fill.
+Most high-end down layering pieces use 800- or 850-fill down, with the Arc’teryx Cerium Vest topping our list at 850-fill.
 750-fill power and below falls more into the mid-range category, but even premium brands like Fjallraven use 600-fill down in their vests (it doesn’t matter as much for casual use).
-Fill weight, which is the actual amount of down inside the jacket and very helpful in determining warmth, unfortunately isn’t provided for most vests.
+Fill weight, which is the actual amount of down inside the garment (and very helpful in determining warmth), unfortunately isn’t provided for most vests.

 Synthetic

 For high-output activities, synthetic insulation is more breathable than down and won’t soak up moisture as readily.
-It’s also cheaper yet still does a pretty good job of keeping you cozy.
-Not all synthetic insulation is created equal, however, and industry leader PrimaLoft is dependable and has been innovative of late.
+It’s also cheaper while still able to keep you quite cozy—that said, not all synthetic insulation is created equal.
+Industry leader PrimaLoft is dependable and known for their innovation.
 Arc’teryx does a nice job balancing weight, warmth, breathability, and packed size with their in-house Coreloft insulation, Black Diamond’s First Light Hybrid uses PrimaLoft’s breathable Silver Insulation Active, and The North Face has spent a lot of energy on its proprietary ThermoBall (made in conjunction with PrimaLoft).
-All have their upsides, but at the end of the day none are quite as warm and packable as premium down (Patagonia’s PlumaFill is the closest we’ve tested).
+All have their upsides, but at the end of the day, none are quite as warm and packable as premium down (Patagonia’s PlumaFill is the closest we’ve tested).
 For a complete breakdown of the topic, see our article on down vs. synthetic insulation.

 Merino Wool

 Along with down, merino wool is one of the premier natural forms of insulation, known for its next-to-skin comfort, warmth, temperature regulation, and ability to wick moisture and stay dry.
 For these reasons, it’s very popular in performance layering, and particularly for baselayers.
-Merino vests are popular too, with wool specialists like Smartwool and Icebreaker having a number of models.
-Keep in mind that most merino vests and products in general consist of simply the fabric itself instead of clusters of down or synthetic insulation, and therefore are less substantial and warm.
+Merino is popular for vests, too, with wool specialists like Smartwool and Icebreaker having a number of models.
+Keep in mind that most merino vests (and products in general) consist of simply the fabric itself instead of clusters of down or synthetic insulation, so they will be thinner and not quite as warm.
 There are outliers though: Black Diamond's First Light Hybrid offers a nice mix of synthetic fill at the front and a blended merino panel at the back.
 For a performance vest or baselayer for aerobic activities, merino is a very viable option.

 Fleece